underscorgan/community_management/README.md

 Utilities using octokit to help with managing community repositories

+Get your OAth token generated from here, https://help.github.com/articles/creating-an-access-token-for-command-line-use .
+The default scope options are fine
 You can set your Github OAuth token in the `GITHUB_COMMUNITY_TOKEN` environment variable instead of using the `-t` option.